 Holidays and Recovery

 The holidays can increase your risk of relapsing, as triggers are nearly everywhere.
 Addiction is a chronic and incurable condition, meaning that regardless of how long you’ve maintained sobriety and abstinence, you can still deal with cravings.
 The holidays can make it hard to avoid social outings and events that don’t include alcohol.
-If you had a difficult upbringing, holidays can also hold painful memories.
+If you had a difficult upbringing, holidays could also hold painful memories.

 How to Have a Fun Sober New Year’s

 Planning a sober New Year’s can also seem stressful but planning ahead can ensure that it is fun.
-Spending time with sober friends and family members without exposing yourself to an uncontrolled environment.
-If you host a gathering at your home, you can maintain control to ensure that alcohol doesn’t make an appearance.
+Spending time with sober friends and family could be the key to starting the year on track.
+If you host a gathering at your home, you can maintain control to ensure that alcohol doesn’t appear.

 When you’re in recovery, that doesn’t mean you have to avoid the holidays.
 While having an exciting and festive sober New Year’s may seem difficult, the truth is there are plenty of ways to have fun while maintaining your sobriety.

 At Right Step Hill Country, we’re dedicated to helping individuals and families find the sobriety they need during the holidays and beyond.
 Our residential treatment program offers comprehensive care and support that allows you to work through challenges while learning how to live a substance-free life.
 If the holidays are making it hard to handle cravings, or if you’re struggling with your sobriety, contact us today at 1.844.675.1628.